matteounitn/cv/cv.md

 ### Bachelor in Computer Science, Junior Research Scientist

-Born in 1998, 30 September, I work as a Junior Research Scientist in the [Security and Trust](https://st.fbk.eu) unit at [Fondazione Bruno Kessler](https://www.fbk.eu).
+<p style="text-align: justify;">Born in 1998, 30 September, I work as a Junior Research Scientist in the <a href="https://st.fbk.eu">Security and Trust</a> unit at <a href="https://www.fbk.eu">Fondazione Bruno Kessler</a>.
 I joined the S&T unit to explore and improve TLS analysis and delve into identity management.
-I am working concurrently between FBK and the Istituto Poligrafico e Zecca dello Stato.
+I am working concurrently between FBK and the Istituto Poligrafico e Zecca dello Stato.</p>